top of page

 4) Where could you lower your standards a little?
 May you know that your home does not have to be Insta-perfect!
 I really doubt that anyone's truly is right now...
 Sometimes, the only person judging you is.... you.

 5) Find your tribe.
 Find a safe online space to have a rant, vent your frustrations, share your woes - and be honest!
 They say that a problem shared is a problem halved.
-Check out Five Minutes’ Peace: a private, safe and supportive community designed to encourage you to take regular mindful breaks, catch your breath and reconnect to you.
+If you haven't already done so, be sure to join our Village.
+This group offers a safe space for you to connect with other mums and families; post your questions and seek support - we are here for you!

 bottom of page